 I didn’t know what was worse, Jojo’s personality or the writing.

-Then towards the end of the movie, it finally made sense.
+Then toward the end of the film, it made sense.

 What Elsa Knew